BURNING MOUTH SYNDROME

 You could even offer to go to the appointment with them to show your support.

 Planning meals ahead is a good way to get an overview of what they are eating and it will help them steer clear of triggers too.

 Shop for the ingredients together and share the cooking where you can.
 You could even sign up for a cookery class to learn some new culinary skills.

 STUB OUT SMOKING

 Did you know that if you decide to quit together you are almost six times more likely* to kick nicotine than going it alone?

-Help her say goodbye to cigarettes forever by ditching the smokes too.
+Help them say goodbye to cigarettes forever by ditching the smokes too.
 You can then keep each other going, avoid temptation and bash those cravings on the nose.

 *Research by the Imperial College London

-Slow, deep breaths initiate the parasympathetic nervous system, which has a calming effect and can improve the symptom.
+Slow, deep breaths initiate the parasympathetic nervous system, which has a calming effect and can improve menopausal symptoms.
 Taking time together to practice and improve your breathing means you’re more likely to keep up with it.

-Yoga and meditation are both great, and there are loads of ‘how to’ videos and mindfulness apps like Calm which mean you can practice from the comfort of your living room.
+Yoga and meditation are both great, and there are loads of ‘how to’ videos and mindfulness apps which mean you can practice from the comfort of your living room.